mnot/I-D/httpbis-header-registry/draft.md

 * **Specification document(s)**: Reference to the document that specifies the header field, preferably including a URI that can be used to retrieve a copy of the document.
-An indication of the relevant section(s) MAY also be included, but is not required.
+An indication of the relevant section(s) can also be included, but is not required.

-The Expert(s) MAY define additional fields to be collected in the registry, in consultation with the community.
+The Expert(s) can define additional fields to be collected in the registry, in consultation with the community.

-Header fields that are defined in an IETF standards-track document, have a comparable amount of review (typically, as an Open Standard in the sense of {{!RFC2026}}, section 7), or are generally recognised to be in widespread use (in the judgment of the Expert(s)) MAY be registered with the status "permanent".
-Such registrations MUST have a defining specification that is publicly available.

-Other header fields MUST be registered with the status "provisional".

-## Registration Request Processing {#processing}

-Header fields are registered on the advice of a Designated Expert (appointed by the IESG or their delegate).
-Header fields with the status 'permanent' are Specification Required (using terminology from {{!RFC5226}}).

-The goal of the registry is to reflect common use of HTTP on the Internet.
-Therefore, the Expert(s) SHOULD be strongly biased towards approving registrations, unless they are abusive, frivolous, not likely to be used on the Internet, or actively harmful to the Internet and/or the Web (not merely aesthetically displeasing, or architecturally dubious).

-The Expert(s) MUST clearly identify any issues which cause a registration to be refused.
-Advice about the syntax or semantics of a proposed header can be given, but if it does not block registration, this SHOULD be explicitly stated.

-When a request is approved, the Expert(s) will inform IANA, and the registration will be processed.
-The IESG is the final arbiter of any objection.

-## Updating Registrations {#update}

-After registration, the change controller MAY request that the status of a registration be changed to "obsoleted", request that the change controller be updated, and/or request that the specification document(s) be updated.

-Likewise, the IESG MAY request changes to the registry at any time.
-The Expert(s) MAY act on the IESG's behalf to update incorrect or out-of-date permanent entries.

-All such requests are subject to the same conditions and processes described in {{processing}}.

-If the Expert(s) make reasonable attempts to contact a change controller but cannot contact them, they MAY update a registration.
+Standards-defined names have a status of "permanent".
+Other names can also be registered as permanent, if the Expert(s) find that they are in use, in consultation with the community.
+Other names should be registered as "provisional".

+Provisional entries can be removed by the Expert(s) if -- in consultation with the community -- the Expert(s) find that they are not in use.
+The Experts can change a provisional entry's status to permanent at any time.

+Note that names can be registered by third parties (including the Expert(s)), if the Expert(s) determines that an unregistered name is widely deployed and not likely to be registered in a timely manner otherwise.